ncw/cwtool/README.md

 devices with an `A` button!).

-This command installs a listener to listen to all key presses and turns them into morse code.
+This command installs a listener to listen to all key presses and turns them into Morse code.

 Since it snoops key presses from all applications, it requires root privileges.
 It will use sudo to start a keylistener subprocess so